SRodi/srodi.github.io/_posts/2025-08-13-kubernetes-networking-series-part-1.md

 ### Worker Node (The Muscle)

 - **Kubelet:** The primary agent.
 It watches the API Server for new Pods assigned to its node.
-It instructs the runtime to start the container and the CNI plugin to configure the network.
+It instructs the container runtime (via CRI) to start the Pod; the runtime invokes the CNI plugin to configure networking.
 - **Kube-proxy:** Manages network rules (using `iptables` or IPVS) to implement **Services** (load balancing).
 - **Container Runtime:** (e.g., containerd) Creates the containers and the Network Namespaces.
 - **CNI Plugin:** Configures the network interface inside the Pod's namespace.